amethyst/amethyst/book/src/concepts/system.md

 struct GameplayState;

-impl<'a,'b> SimpleState<'a,'b> for GameplayState {
+impl<'a, 'b> SimpleState<'a, 'b> for GameplayState {
-    fn update(&mut self, data: StateData<GameData>) {
+    fn update(&mut self, data: &mut StateData<GameData>) -> SimpleTrans<'a, 'b>
-        // If the `Game` resource has been set up to go back to the menu, pop the state so that
-        // we go back.

     {
+        // If the `Game` resource has been set up to go back to the menu, pop
+        // the state so that we go back.

+        {
-            let game = data.world.write_resource::<Game>();
+            let mut game = data.world.write_resource::<Game>();

             if game.open_menu {
-                // Reset the flag to prevent immediately open the menu the next time it's opened. game.open_menu = false;
+                // Reset the flag to prevent immediately open the menu the next
+                // time it's opened.
+                game.open_menu = false;
                 return Trans::Push(Box::new(GameMenuState));
             }